publicimageltd/workdir/README.md

  * Populate the data base automatically by finding all work sheets 'within' a given directory (only via elisp)

+## Requirements

+Workdir depends on the following packages:

+* `reader-db`
+ * `seq`

 ## Minimal Installation

 Workdir does not define any key binding by itself.
+Write a hydra.
-Write a hydra or, alternatively, use the following minimal configuration:
+Alternatively, use the following minimal configuration:

-Workdir requires the package `reader-db`.

 ```
 (use-package workdir